 - Use a polyurethane-based sealant (like Brooks Joint & Crack Filler) for deep penetration.

-- Inject the sealant into the crack and let it cure (follow manufacturer’s instructions).
+- Inject the sealant into the crack and let it cure according to instructions.
+This method works for concrete water tank leakage solution.

 3. Use Cement-Mortar Mixture (For Large Cracks)